hyperledger/aries-rfcs/features/evidence-exchange/README.md

       "description": "ACME Electric Utility Bill",
       "data": {
         "base64": <base64 of the file>
-      }
       },
+      "signature": "945faf9e8999040cd3728c0f099c002123f67fg3kkh3vvvb68b53d5nh7900fn4"
+    },
     {
       "@id": "kycdoc3",
       "vetting_process": "physical, barcode; external service",
       "description": "State Concealed Carry Permit",
       "data": {
-        "sha256": "5nh7900fn499040cd3728c0f0945faf9e89kkh3vvvb68b53d99c002123f67fg3",
+        "sha256": "1d9eb668b53d99c002123f1ffa4db0cd3728c0f0945faf525c5ee4a2d4289904",
         "base64": <base64 of the file>
+      },
+      "signature": "5nh7900fn499040cd3728c0f0945faf9e89kkh3vvvb68b53d99c002123f67fg3"
     }
-    }
   ]
 }
 ```

-Description of attributes follows the [content formats oulined in the Aries Attachments RFC ](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0017-attachments/README.md#base64) with the following additions:
+Description of attributes augments the [content formats oulined in the Aries Attachments RFC ](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0017-attachments/README.md#base64) with the following additions:

 * `sha256` -- Optional hash of the content.
-Used as an integrity check if content is inlined.
+Can be useful as an integrity check by Holder.
 * `vetting_process` -- A descriptive field allowing the Issuer to specify the type of due diligence performed on the attached document.
 * `description` --  A human readable description of the type of document.
+* `signature` -- Required RSA/SHA-256 Signature of the document.
+This is required for downstream processing by the Verifier so that the Holder can demonstrate that the Issuer was the attesting source of the document.

 ##### By-reference Attachments